Estate Planning After Moving States: What to Review

 Yes.
 While your existing power of attorney may technically be valid in your new state, financial institutions and other entities in your new state may be unfamiliar with the format and reluctant to honor it without review.
 Executing a new financial power of attorney under your new state's requirements, and providing updated copies to your financial institutions proactively, is the most practical way to ensure your agent can act without delay when they need to.
 The same applies to your healthcare directive.
 Replacing both documents shortly after a move is a straightforward step that prevents friction later.

 Within the first few months of settling into your new state.
-Some items, like retitling new property into a trust and executing a new healthcare directive for your local medical providers, are worth addressing promptly.
+Some items, like retitling new property into your trust and executing a new healthcare directive for your local medical providers, are worth addressing promptly.
 A full estate planning review with a local attorney can follow once you are settled, but it should not be deferred indefinitely.
 The longer the gap between the move and the review, the more decisions and asset changes accumulate without being coordinated into the plan.

 Make Your Estate Plan State-Ready